8 Rules (DOs and DON’Ts) of Employee Time Tracking

 So how can you get accurate work reports without compromising your employees’ feeling of safety?
 The best way is to be honest.
-Explain to your team that it’s normal to log anything between 6 to 8 hours each day.
+Explain to your team that it’s normal to log anything between 6 and 8 hours each day.
 This way, they won’t feel pressured to log more time than it actually took them to complete a task, and you’ll get accurate work reports.

 Rule #3.
 Don’t lose your data

 What if you accidentally deleted an email with your team’s timesheets?
 Or what if someone clicked on a wrong button and deleted a year’s worth of data in your time tracking tool?
 There are some simple steps that you can take to avoid these threatening perspectives.

 Backup.
 That’s the work that you should think about every once in a while, regarding all your important business data.
 Add duplicates of your employee timesheets and work reports to Dropbox.

 When using an online tool for time management, do quarterly exports on important data and save it somewhere outside the software tool.
 Another great tip is to lock your documents or make them editable/deletable for people with specific user rights.